Psychiatric Residential Treatment Facilities

-A Medicaid-eligible child or youth may be referred for PRTF services by private citizens (including families), social services, youth corrections, community mental health centers (CMHCs) and behavioral health organizations (BHOs).
+A Health First Colorado-eligible child or youth may be referred for PRTF services by private citizens (including families), social services, youth corrections, community mental health centers (CMHCs) and behavioral health organizations (BHOs).
 Referred clients will have access to services once an assessment is done and the client is found to require inpatient psychiatric treatment in a PRTF.

-How can a PRTF facility become a Medicaid provider?
+How can a PRTF facility become a Health First Colorado provider?

 PRTFs must be licensed and monitored by the Colorado Department of Human Services (DHS), Division of Child Care.
 For more information, please visit the Licensing section on the Colorado Department of Human Services website.
-Facilities must enroll as Medicaid providers to provide PRTF services to Medicaid clients.
+Facilities must enroll as Health First Colorado providers to provide PRTF services to Health First Colorado members.